-However, instead of presenting a bigger shots gallery from this place for now I selected only a small fraction of this masterpiece that unlike many others is of civic nature.
-The great artists like Raphael, Michelangelo or later Bernini had a time in theirs lives, when they used to work exclusively for the Church (or Pope).
-But it does not mean that all of their works focused on bible, saints or other religious motives.
+However, instead of presenting a bigger shots gallery from this place, for now, I selected only a small fraction of this masterpiece that unlike many others, is of civic nature.
+The great artists like Raphael, Michelangelo or later Bernini had a time in their lives when they used to work exclusively for the Church (or Pope).
+But it does not mean that all of their works focused on the bible, saints or other religious motives.

-The picture below shows one of the four walls in one of the Raphael’s Rooms.
-I will not speculate on its size but for sure it is bigger than 20 sq meters.
+The picture below shows one of the four walls in one of Raphael’s Rooms.
+I will not speculate on its size, but for sure, it is bigger than 20 sq meters.
 It is called the School of Athens.
-It shows many of the ancient Greece great master minds of V-IV century BC.
+It shows many of the ancient Greece great masterminds of V-IV century BC.

-In its centre there are two men engaged in a conversation surrounded by people listening to it.
-Those two are two great masterminds of the European ancient philosophy – Plato and Aristotle.
+In its center, there are two men engaged in a conversation surrounded by people listening to it.
+Those two are two great masterminds of the ancient European philosophy – Plato and Aristotle.

-Plato (left) and Aristotle (right), two master minds (or philosophers) of the ancient Greece, a painting by Raphael.
+Plato (left) and Aristotle (right), two masterminds (or philosophers) of ancient Greece, a painting by Raphael.

-A couple of weeks ago I was attending a lecture in psychology of teaching and mentoring.
-Those two together with a third one – Socrates (on the upper photo in green robe standing back to them), were at the focus of the introductory part.
+A couple of weeks ago, I was attending a lecture on the psychology of teaching and mentoring.
+Those two together with a third one – Socrates (on the upper photo in a green robe standing back to them), were at the focus of the introductory part.

 Socrates was Plato’s mentor.
-He is often told to be a street-corner philosopher as he had a habit to walk around streets and ask questions to people, questions about virtue of things.
+He is often told to be a street-corner philosopher as he had a habit of walking around streets and asking questions to people, questions about virtue of things.
 Unlike his student Plato, Socrates was however not interested in that what we today call science.

 More on Raphael’s Rooms >>>